bgaligher/hurricane-cs7643/README.md

    python train_hurricane.py
    ```

-   A CSV containing training metrics and a json file containing hyperparameters from the configuration yaml are saved output/hurricane
+   A CSV containing training metrics and a json file containing hyperparameters from the configuration yaml are saved to the following directory: output/hurricane.
+   The model checkpoint will be saved to the following directory: weights/.

-3. Obtain loss curves from the 'Plotting' section in the following Jupyter notebook: notebook/hurricane_analysis.ipynb
+4. Obtain loss curves from the 'Plotting' section in the following Jupyter notebook: notebook/hurricane_analysis.ipynb

 ### Evaluation (Holdout Set)